eyc94/Notes/content/Algorithms/dynamic_programming.md

 # Dynamic Programming

+- Dynamic Programming is a powerful algorithm design technique for solving problems that:
+    - Appear to be exponential but have a poly solution with DP.
+    - In many cases are optimization problems (min/max)
+    - Defined by or formulated as recurrences with overlapping subproblems.
+    - Optimal solution to a problem contains optimal solutions to subproblems.
 - Like divide and conquer, DP solves problems by combining the solutions to subproblems.
 - Divide and conquer algorithms partition the problem into disjoint subproblems, solve them recursively, and combine their solutions to solve the problem.
 - **Dynamic Programming** applies when subproblems overlap.
 That is, when subproblems share subproblems.